-Revenue for agency business, mainly including the accepted commissions between banks for online alliances, etc., is recognized when the transaction starts with the customer or over the period of the transaction of the related service.
+Revenue for agency business, mainly including the accepted commissions between banks due to online alliances commission fees, etc. for proxy office management, is recognized when the transaction started with the customer or over the period of the transaction of the related service.